 One aspect of implementing an enterprise project comes directly from experience.
 From our failures in previous projects, we’ve discovered that abrupt or unexpected change can come out of the blue that you didn’t plan for.

 This can startle even the most experienced project manager but can be alleviated by good planning before your implementation begins.
-You need to allocate a small budget and time for to take care of mishaps as you move along the project implementation.
+You want to allocate a budget and time to take care of problems during implementation.

 9. Failure will always be a possibility